Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 No annotations are provided, so the description carries the full burden.
-It mentions the data source ('via Dritan') and equivalence to another tool, but lacks critical behavioral details such as whether this is a read-only operation, rate limits, error conditions, or what the output format looks like.
-For a tool with no annotations, this is insufficient.
+It discloses the data source and equivalence to another tool but omits behavioral traits such as read-only nature, rate limits, or authentication requirements.
+The description is adequate but not rich.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.